ellaism/specs/specs/2017-0001-account-version.md

 Precompiled contract execution is defined as follow.
 Precompiled contract is considered to be embedded in the virtual machine.
 It does two things:

 1. Execute a pre-defined routine.
 2. Issue a default message call transaction with the given amount to the target address.
 Because the target address is expected to have empty code, this is equivalent to a simple value transfer.
-If the target address does not exist, the newly created account will have the newest account version number in the network, the same as a default message call transaction.
+If the target address does not exist, the newly created account will have the newest account version number in the network, the same as an external `CALL` opcode.

+In this case, `CALL` or message call transaction to precompiled contracts from different virtual machine versions can have different behaviors.
+Message call transaction will use the behavior from the newest virtual machine version.
+As an alternative design, see [ella-2018-0001](./2018-0001-precompiled-contract-version.md).

 ### Handle Receipts